scottz64/fabric-v0.6-release-criteria/fvt/consensus/README.md

 # Release Criteria for Functional Area: Consensus

-## Testing was done to ensure the stability and resiliency of the PBFT Batch design when Byzantine faults occur.
+Testing is done to ensure the stability and resiliency of the PBFT Batch design when Byzantine faults occur.
 Test objectives:

 A.  	Stop 1 peer: the network continues to process deploys, invokes, and query transactions.
 Perform this operation on each peer in the fabric.
 	Restarting the peer should cause it to join in the network operations.
 Note: although F (the minimum number required for consensus) peers